 7.1 The Academic Board will review this procedure on an annual basis and is responsible for overseeing and updating this policy and procedure particularly with respect to the legal obligations and other external requirements.

-Equality issues have been taken into account during the development of this policy and all protected characteristics have been considered as part of the Equality Analysis undertaken.
+Equality, Diversity and Inclusion have been considered during the development of this policy and all protected characteristics have been considered as part of the Equality Analysis undertaken.

 Local Authority Designated Officer (LADO) 07881332762

 Section 1 to be completed by individual reporting the concern

 May involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating, or otherwise causing physical harm, including by fabricating the symptoms, or deliberating causing, ill health to another.

 Verbal abuse and insult

 Verbal abuse most commonly included abusive behaviour such as name calling, put down and discounting feelings.
 As well us using words, verbal abuse can include using silence to exert abuse.